 Resumption of Regular Services

-Once the maintenance activities are completed, MRT-3 is poised to resume its regular operations on Monday, April 6, serving commuters who return to work and school after the Holy Week break.
-The transportation agency has committed to thorough inspections before reopening to ensure all systems are functioning properly and safely.
+MRT-3 will resume regular operations on April 6, 2026, serving commuters returning to work and school.
+The agency has committed to thorough inspections before reopening.

 Continued Infrastructure Improvements

-The Holy Week maintenance represents an ongoing effort to upgrade and modernize the MRT-3 system, which forms a critical component of Metro Manila's public transportation network.
-Passengers can expect improved service quality following the completion of these essential maintenance works, contributing to a more reliable and efficient commuting experience in the coming months.
+The Holy Week maintenance supports ongoing upgrades to the MRT-3 system.
+Passengers can expect improved service quality, contributing to a more reliable and efficient commuting experience.